The View From Moscow On The Trump Impeachment Inquiry

 Washington's distraction by the Ukraine scandal, combined with a growing rift between the U.S. and its European allies, may embolden Putin.

 The Kremlin has always denied that it interfered in the last U.S. presidential election or plans to do so in the future.
-During a panel discussion in Moscow in October, the moderator asked Putin if Russia is attempting to influence the 2020 U.S. elections.
+During a panel discussion in Moscow in October, the moderator asked Putin whether Russia is attempting to influence the 2020 U.S. elections.

 Putin put his hand next to his mouth and said in a conspiratorial voice: "I'll tell you a secret.
 We'll definitely do it, just to keep you amused.
 But you won't tell anyone, OK?"